A Logitech RGB keyboard, backlit, full-sized and with a column of configurable macro keys.

 Because the Romer-G switches actually have LEDs inside them, which is impossible with switches like Cherry MX, Kailh or Topre, it's very difficult for any of the light to bleed out.
 It still happens a bit, but not much.

 LGS has a LUA scripting engine in case its macro capabilities aren't enough.
 Unfortunately, scripts are wholly separate from macros, so you can't save scripts and then use the GUI to assign them to keys.

 Pro Lots of macro keys

 G1-G5 are easy to reach, G6-G9 less so.
-There are also M1, M2, and M3 profiles, each of which can hold a complete set of G-keys.
-LGS can also configure this per-game, so players of multiple MMOs can have three sets of G-keys for each MMO rather than just three total.
+There are also M1, M2, and M3 profiles, which can hold a complete set of G-keys each.
+LGS can also configure this per-game, so players of multiple MMOs can have three sets of G-keys for each MMO rather than just three in total.

 Pro Windows key locking